Author: Lois Ehlert

 feeling like work.

-I also think the small fish is such a big part of why small
+The small fish is such a big part of why small

 children identify with the story.
 There are many different kinds, colors, sizes, and shapes of fish moving around the small fish in his underwater world.
 This feels